Prosecutors want juveniles arrested in fatal shooting at Las Vegas park tried as adults

 One teen, accused of being a shooter, appeared before Family Judge Dee Butler in a wheelchair.

-Prosecutors are pushing to charge two more teenagers as adults in connection with a fatal shooting in the northwest valley.
+Prosecutors are pushing to charge two more teenagers as adults in connection with a fatal shooting in the northeast valley.

 Three teens were arrested after a Sept.
 15 robbery turned shooting near the basketball court area of East Las Vegas Family Park.
 Two of them are still undergoing juvenile court proceedings.

-When teens aged 16 or older are charged with murder or attempted murder, their cases are “presumptively” transferred to adult court.
-For children between 14 and 16, a judge must evaluate whether to try them as adults, considering factors such as the severity of the offense, their criminal history, and community ties.
+When teens 16 or older are charged with murder or attempted murder, their cases are “presumptively” transferred to adult court.
+For children between 13 and 15, a judge must evaluate whether to try them as adults, considering factors such as the severity of the offense, their criminal history, and community ties.

 The Las Vegas Review-Journal has not named two of the teens because they have not yet been charged as adults.

-Note: A previous version of this story misstated the area where the shooting occurred.